jdlib/JDBX/UserGuide.md

 4. Running SQL commands in a batch
 5. Calling stored procedures

-`StaticStmt` and `PrepStmt` can run SQL or DDL commands (1-4).
+`StaticStmt` and `PrepStmt` can run SQL or DDL commands (1-4). `CallStmt` can call stored procedures (5).

 ### <a name="classes-static"></a>StaticStmt
-...uses static (i.e. non-parameterized) SQL commands.
+uses static (i.e. non-parameterized) SQL commands.
 Example:

     StaticStmt stmt = ...
     int count = stmt.update("INSERT INTO Users VALUES (DEFAULT, 'John', 'Doe')");

 ### <a name="classes-prep"></a>PrepStmt
-...uses precompiled, parameterized SQL commands.
+uses precompiled, parameterized SQL commands.
 After it is initialized it can be executed multiple times, using the current parameters.
 Example:

     PrepStmt pstmt = ...